kushaldas/pym/docs/operatorsexpressions.rst

 quadraticequation.py
 ====================

-This is a program to evaluate the quadratic equation
+This is a program to evaluate the quadratic equation:

 ::